filecoin-project/fevm-hardhat-kit/README.md

 Go to the [Wallaby faucet](https://wallaby.network/#faucet), and paste in the Ethereum address from the previous step.
 This will send some wallaby testnet FIL to the account.

-## Deploy the SimpleCoin Contract
+## Deploy the Contracts

+Currently there are 3 main types of contracts:

+* Basic Solidity Examples: Simple contracts to show off basic solidity

+* Filecoin API Examples: Contracts that demo how to use the Filecoin APIs in Solidity to access storage deals and other Filecoin specific functions.

+* Filecoin Mock APIs: Contracts that mock the Filecoin APIs.

-Type in the following command in the terminal:
+Type in the following command in the terminal to deploy all contracts:

  ```
 yarn hardhat deploy
 ```

-This will compile the contract and deploy it to the Wallaby network automatically!
+This will compile all the contracts in the contracts folder and deploy them to the Wallaby test network automatically!

-Keep note of the deployed contract address for the next step.
+Keep note of the deployed contract addresses for the next step.

-If you read the Solidity code for SimpleCoin, you will see in the constructor our deployer account automatically gets assigned 10000 SimpleCoin when the contract is deployed.

-## Read your SimpleCoin balance
+## Interact with the Contracts

+You can interact with contracts via hardhat tasks, found in the 'tasks' folder.
+For example, to interact with the SimpleCoin contract:

 Type in the following command in the terminal:

  ```
-yarn hardhat get-balance --contract 'THE DEPLOYED CONTRACT ADDRESS HERE' --account 'YOUR Ethereum ADDRESS HERE'
+yarn hardhat get-balance --contract 'THE DEPLOYED CONTRACT ADDRESS HERE' --account 'YOUR ETHEREUM ADDRESS HERE'
 ```

-The console should read that your account has 10000 SimpleCoin!
+The console should read that your account has 12000 SimpleCoin!

+## Filecoin APIs

+The primary advantage of the FEVM over other EVM based chains is the ability to access and program around Filecoin storage deals.
+This can be done in the FEVM via the [Filecoin.sol library maintained by Zondax](https://github.com/Zondax/filecoin-solidity). **Note this library is currently in BETA**.
+It is unaudited, and the APIs will likely be changing with time.
+This repo will be updated as soon as possible when a breaking change occurs.

+The library is included in this kit as an NPM package and will automatically be downloaded when you perform the `yarn` command (don't confuse these with the included mocks)!

+Currently you will find a getter contract that calls the getter methods on the MarketAPI to get storage deal data and store that data.